brokenprogrammer/AlgorithmLib/README.md

-# alg.js
+# AlgorithmLib
-The JavaScript library to provide solutions for tasks like sorting, searching and math algorithms.
+A library to provide solutions for tasks like sorting, searching and math algorithms.

-#
+Currently implementing Algorithms in both C & JavaScript.